 \subsection{Computation complexity of 0-1 Knapsack when items have fractional weight and value}

 Even though $KP(\bmu,\btheta, Q)$ is NP-Hard problem; it can be solved by a pseudo-polynomial time algorithm\footnote{The running time of pseudo-polynomial time algorithm is a polynomial in the numeric value of the input whereas the running time of polynomial-time algorithms is polynomial of the length of the input.} using dynamic programming with the time complexity of O$(KQ)$.
-But such algorithm for $KP(\bmu,\btheta, Q)$, works when value and weight of item are integers.
+But such an algorithm for $KP(\bmu,\btheta, Q)$, works when the value and weight of items are integers.
 In case of $\mu_i$ and $\theta_i$ are fractions, they need to convert these to integers with the desired accuracy by multiplying by large value $S$.
 The time complexity of solving $KP(S\bmu, S\btheta, SQ)$ is O$(KSQ)$ as a new capacity of Knapsack is $SQ$.
 Therefore, the time complexity of solving $KP(S\bmu, S\btheta, SQ)$ in each of the $T$ rounds is O$(TKSQ)$.

-The empirical mean rewards do not change drastically in consecutive rounds in practice (except initially).
-Since solving $0$-$1$ knapsack is computationally expensive, we can solve it after $N$ rounds.
-We use $S = 10^4$ and $N = 1$ in our experiments involving different thresholds. \fi
+Note that the empirical mean losses do not change drastically in consecutive rounds in practice (except initial rounds).
+As solving $0$-$1$ knapsack is computationally expensive, we can solve it after $N$ rounds.
+We use $S = 10^4$ and $N = 20$ in our experiments involving different thresholds. \fi